mason-stewart/lighttable-keymap/README.md

 Nothing special, just a few keymappings I've added to [Light Table](http://www.lighttable.com/) to make editing cooler.
 Enjoy!

-Compatible with version 0.5.20 (at least).
+Currently used with version 0.6.2.
+At least **in theory** still compatible with version 0.5.20.